Robust Market Interventions: Omitted proofs and details for main results

 \begin{lem} The norm $\Vert P_{\underline{L}(n)}^\perp P_{\widehat{L}(n)} \Vert$ converges to $0$ in probability as $n \to \infty$. \end{lem}

-\begin{proof} The Davis--Kahan Theorem guarantees that, for any $\eta > 0$, there exists $N_1(\eta)$ such that for all $n > N_1(\eta)$, with probability greater than or equal to $1-\eta$, two key properties hold.
-First, every eigenvalue in the set $\Lambda(n)$, which is nonempty by the recoverable structure assumption, has a corresponding eigenvalue within distance $O(b(n))$, and therefore in $\widehat{\Lambda}(n)$.
+\begin{proof} Standard eigenvalue perturbation bounds and the Davis--Kahan theorem guarantee that, for any $\eta > 0$, there exists $N_1(\eta)$ such that for all $n > N_1(\eta)$, with probability greater than or equal to $1-\eta$, two properties hold.
+First, every eigenvalue in the set $\Lambda(n)$, which is nonempty by construction (it always contains at least the largest eigenvalue of $\bm{D}$), has a corresponding eigenvalue within distance $O(b(n))$, and therefore in $\widehat{\Lambda}(n)$.
 Second,